wasmagents/claude-commands/README.md

-# Claude Code Commands
+# Claude Commands

-Collection of useful slash commands for Claude Code to enhance productivity and session management.
+A curated collection of slash commands, task definitions, and agent configurations for Claude Code to boost productivity and standardize workflows.

 ## Overview

-This repository provides reusable Claude Code slash commands that can be installed into any project.
-The commands help automate common workflows and improve session continuity.
+Claude Code evolves rapidly with new features like slash commands, task agents, and skill integrations.
+This repository serves as a centralized library of useful commands, task definitions, and agent configurations that can be installed into any project.

+**Purpose:**
+- Collect and share proven Claude Code patterns
+- Standardize workflows across projects
+- Track useful commands as Claude Code evolves
+- Provide ready-to-use automation for common tasks

-## Commands
+## Available Commands

 ### /checkpoint